Hermann Lindau & Son, Inc.

 Our History

-"Hermann Lindau & Son, Inc., established in 1956, is recognized as a premier Long Island landscape contractor.
-Our core expertise lies in natural turf development, including professional sodding, seeding, and meticulous site finish grading for substantial projects, ensuring exceptional quality and results."
+Hermann Lindau & Son, Inc., established in 1956, is recognized as a premier Long Island landscape contractor.
+Our core expertise lies in natural turf development, including professional sodding, seeding, and meticulous site finish grading for substantial projects, ensuring exceptional quality and results.

 COMPANY FOUNDER

-Our company's roots run deep in the turf industry.
-Founded by Hermann Lindau in 1956, our legacy stretches back even further.
+"Our company's roots run deep in the turf industry.
+While officially founded by Hermann Lindau in 1956, our legacy stretches back even further.
 Mr. Lindau was a true turf pioneer, harvesting and installing sod by hand in the New York metro area as early as the 1920s.
-His vision and dedication laid the foundation for the company we are today.
+His vision and dedication laid the foundation for the company we are today and helped shape the Turf Industry itself."

 Sodding, Seeding, lawn grass, sod installation, seeding, long island sod, sod services, land grading